Wyamio/Wyam.Web/Input/modules/readfiles.md

   - `Where(Func<string, bool> predicate)`

     Specifies a predicate that must be satisfied for the file to be read.
 The input to the predicate is the full path to the file.

+  - `WithExtensions(params string[] extensions)`

+    Only files with the specified extension(s) will be included.
+You could also do this with a search pattern in the constructor or with a predicate in the `Where(...)` method, but this may be more concise in some situations (like when you want to read multiple extensions).

 # Metadata
 ---